Rediscover Your Smile with Dental Implants in Manhattan

 Tooth loss isn’t just about a missing tooth — it can affect your confidence, your speech, and your ability to enjoy life’s simple pleasures.
+Dental implants can transform smiles and boost confidence by providing a natural-looking, functional replacement for missing teeth.
 While traditional options like dentures and bridges have helped many, they often come with compromises in comfort and long-term success.

 Dental implants offer a long-lasting, natural-looking solution that helps restore both function and beauty.
+Dental implants are used to replace missing teeth and are considered a permanent solution, eliminating the need for frequent replacements or extensive future procedures.
 But here’s what you should know: we don’t place the implants surgically in our office.

 Instead, we work closely with trusted oral surgeons and periodontists who handle the surgical placement of the implant, including procedures like single-tooth implants, implant-supported bridges, and full-arch restorations.
 Once the area has healed, Dr. Marc Lazare, D.D.S., M.A.G.D., steps in to complete the process — restoring the implant with a custom-designed crown, bridge, or denture that looks and functions just like a natural tooth.